Why Most People Never Leave Their Comfort Zone

 - Your environment feels familiar

-- Your actions involve little uncertainty
+- Your actions involve very little uncertainty

 - Your identity feels stable and consistent